 There are more than 1,200 components, including 84 ball bearings, 50 cams and 9 belts inside the machine.
 Wind it up, press the button, and the time is written on a small pad using a stylus.
 Manuel Emsch, creative head of Montres Jacquet Droz, came up with the idea and passed it on to the engineers and artisans of the company.
 The mechanism is kept inside a case made of liquid crystal, so that you can conceal or reveal it whenever you want.

-This is now a big budget film with Tim Burton’s name stamped on it.
+This is now a big-budget film with Tim Burton’s name stamped on it.
 It was based on a short film of the same name.
 The little mechanical ragdolls are cool.
 The big movie website, and the original short-film on YouTube.
 The plot (Wiki) is compelling, and the movie trailer makes it look very interesting.
 I’m certainly going to see this on the big screen.
-Oh, and watch the above trailer all the way through, because there’s two of them one after another.
+Oh, and watch the above trailer all the way through, because there are two of them one after another.

 OMG, this is so funny.
 I love these College Humor guys, and this parody of Billy Joel’s “We didn’t start the fire” masterfully captures the modern internet.
-Also, I saw Billy Joel’s video debut on MTV back when they played video’s.
-For anyone over 30, this should be a scarey wake up call.
+Also, I saw Billy Joel’s video debut on MTV back when they played videos.
+For anyone over 30, this should be a scary wake-up call.

-I remember a world populated with Commodore 64′s, VCR’s the size of microwave ovens, microwave ovens the size of dog houses, cassette tapes coming in as 8-tracks went out, and you could smoke anywhere (bus, airplane, library, work, you name it).
-I’m an IT professional, and the modern Internet is a very scarey place.
-The future is cloud computing, wireless video and power and everything else, throw away data centers, and vertical farming.
+I remember a world populated with Commodore 64s, VCRs the size of microwave ovens, microwave ovens the size of dog houses, cassette tapes coming in as 8-tracks went out, and you could smoke anywhere (bus, airplane, library, work, you name it).
+I’m an IT professional, and the modern Internet is a very scary place.
+The future is cloud computing, wireless video and power and everything else, throw-away data centers, and vertical farming.
 Whoa, I need to live a life of solitude in my airship as it floats along the air currents high above civilization; kind of like that world in BioShock, but up in the sky…